djaniak/rlfh-gen-div/README.md

 ### Caveats

 The code is tightly integrated with Weights&Biases, especially evaluation code.
 You can either go with this, or adapt the scripts that scrape results from W&B to use your own logging system.
+To run on WandB you need to change the wandb_entity to your username in `class Args` in `rlvsil/lab/args.py`

 All scripts are designed to be run from inside the `rlvsil` folder, so you may need to adjust paths if you run them from elsewhere.